pchiusano/pchiusano.github.io/_posts/2014-09-30-punchcard-era.markdown

 * A semantic editor can be usable by children and newcomers to programming.
 Compiler errors (and runtime errors, due to programs being ill-typed) are a usability catastrophe.
 An editor which only allows creation of well-typed programs is like having bumpers on the bowling lanes!
 (Of course, understanding types and having a good mental model of how programs are evaluated is always going to be helpful if you are creating programs of any complexity)

 I'll say more about how the challenges of a semantic editor are being addressed in Unison in a later post.

+_Update:_ See [here](/2014-09-30/semantic-layout) for a very early demo of semantic program layout, and some further discussion.